Spanish or Italian — Which is better language for you?

 Many resources are available for language learners.
 Having ample resources and support can vastly aid your language learning journey.

 This includes language programs and learning communities for both Spanish and Italian.
-Plus, you can try apps to practice Spanish and Italian, audio and video lessons, books, etc.
+Plus, you can try apps to practice Spanish and Italian, as well as audio and video lessons, books, etc.

 There are also various exchange and immersion programs.

 Spanish and Italian are widely taught in schools.
 This makes studying and gaining fluency easier for students.
-Here are some options to learn Spanish or Italian.
+Here are some options for learning Spanish or Italian.

 5. Career opportunities after learning Italian or Spanish

 Learning Italian or Spanish can open up various career choices and job chances in many industries.
-But your career goals and long-term plans will decide which path you take.
+However, your career goals and long-term plans will decide your path.

 Does IT, international business, import-export, education, healthcare, finance, law, and marketing interest you?
 Then, Spanish as a career should appeal to you the most.